Somerset Levels: Settlements

 Along the coast, settlements such as Berrow are built on the line of sand dunes separating the low-lying marshes from the Bristol Channel.
 At the northern end Bleadon lies on the River Axe; and there was for many years a small harbour, sometimes known as Lympsham Wharf.
 The arrival of the Bristol and Exeter Railway in 1841, which crossed the Axe on a bridge, obstructed river traffic beyond the wharf, making it the limit of navigation for coastal vessels.
-An Act of 1915 authorised the drainage of the river and installation of a flood gate at Bleadon, although attempts to control the water had occurred on Bleadon Level since medieval times, including an early windmill, in 1613, to pump water into the sea from behind a sea wall.
+An act of Parliament of 1915 authorised the drainage of the river and installation of a flood gate at Bleadon, although attempts to control the water had occurred on Bleadon Level since medieval times, including an early windmill, in 1613, to pump water into the sea from behind a sea wall.
 Burnham-on-Sea (population 18,401) is at the mouth of the River Parrett where it enters Bridgwater Bay.
 The position of the town on the edge of the Somerset Levels has resulted in a history dominated by land reclamation and sea defences since Roman times.
 Burnham was seriously affected by the Bristol Channel floods of 1607, and various flood defences have been installed since then.
 A concrete sea wall was built in 1911, and after the Second World War further additions to the defences were made, using the remains of a Mulberry harbour; the present curved concrete wall was completed in 1988.
 Highbridge, which neighbours Burnham, is near the mouth of the River Brue and the villages of East and West Huntspill.

 Climate

 Along with the rest of South West England the Somerset Levels have a temperate climate, which is generally wetter and milder than the rest of the country.
 The annual mean temperature is approximately 10 °C. Seasonal temperature variation is less extreme than most of the United Kingdom because of the adjacent sea.
 The summer months of July and August are the warmest, with mean daily maxima of approximately 21 °C. In winter, mean minimum temperatures of 1 or 2 °C are common.
 The Azores high pressure area influences the southwest of England's summer weather, but convective cloud sometimes forms inland, reducing the number of hours of sunshine.
 Annual sunshine rates are slightly less than the regional average of 1,600 hours.
-In December 1998, there were 20 days without sun recorded at Yeovilton.
 Most rainfall in the southwest is caused by convection or Atlantic depressions, which are most active in autumn and winter, when they are the chief cause of rain.
 In summer, a large proportion of the rainfall is caused by the Sun heating the land, leading to convection and to showers and thunderstorms.
 Average rainfall is around 700 mm, and about 8–15 days of snowfall is typical.
 November to March have the highest mean wind speeds, and June to August have the lightest winds.
 The predominant wind direction is from the southwest.
 It was devastated by the UK storms of January–February 2014.